merenlab/anvio/anvio/docs/programs/anvi-report-dgrs.md

 #### Creating different primers for every sample

 ## Power Users:
 #### Discovery mode
 Default use of the program is that it will locate SNVs based on their codon position so they need to be in ORFs and the SNVs are limited to the first and second codon position.

 Discovery mode however, places no limits on where the SNVs are located.
 This allows for a much broader search area of investigation and goes against some of the known features of DGRs.

 #### Collections mode
 Searching for DGRs in metagenomes.
 Uses collections, more specifically the bins in the specified collection by the user and checks that the TR and VRs are found in the same bin.
 Because in theory the bins should each be one sample ('species' [notice the quotation marks]), therefore you could give the program a metagenome as long as you have binned groups.

 Can specify a specific collection with the flag `-C` and then the program will only look through that specific collection for DGRs.

-## A list of all of the changeable parameters:
+## Changeable parameters:

+There are many ways to alter the behavioral specifics of this programme.
+You can find some commonly adjusted parameters below.
+For a full list of parameters, check the program help (-h) output.

 #### BLASTn Arguments
 - Step: The length of base pairs you would like to cut your genome/sequence into.
 Default = 100 (This is only for fasta file mode)